Review by Frank Plowright

 Where to start with Wes Craig without repeating the praise from previous Deadly Class reviews?
 Maybe with the natural way he projects movement.
 The sample page is manic as all hell breaks loose, but there’s no doubt as to what’s going on, and those figures look like they’re moving, not models placed in a pose that Craig can copy.
 It’s a fantastic looseness, and something many better known and more highly regarded artists can’t manage nearly as convincingly.

-As ever, you’ll want to head straight for the next collection, but Love Like Blood’s not available until August.
+As ever, you’ll want to head straight for the next collection, and Love Like Blood’s even better.